ansys/pyfluent/doc/source/user_guide/boundary_conditions.rst

 Defining boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following example shows a comparision between the TUI command and the
+The following example shows a comparison between the TUI command and the
 python code for defining velocity boundary conditions at inlets.

 TUI command